devkral/generic-json-encoders/README.md

 # generic-json-encoders

+**THIS PROJECT IS DEPRECATED!!!!!!**

+I got the changes implemented in lilya.

 A speedier version of the lilya encoders with more correct results and support for pydantic and msgspec.
 It uses under the hood orjson.